alecstansell/stadium/README.md

 # Stadium Event Analysis

 This project analyzes mobile data during an event at a stadium to infer when the event most likely occurred.
-It consists of two main components: an exploratory data analysis (EDA) in R and a performant Q example.
+It consists of two main components: an EDA in R and a performant Q example.

 ## EDA (R)